Special Week

 Special Week (スペシャルウィーク, 2 May 1995 – 27 April 2018) was a Japanese Thoroughbred racehorse and sire.
-Between 1997 and 1999 he won ten of his seventeen races including four at Grade I level.
+From 1997 to 1999, he won ten of his seventeen races including four at Grade I level.
 After winning his only start as a juvenile he emerged as a top-class performer in the following season: he won the Tokyo Yushun (Japanese Derby) and three other graded races as well as being placed in the Satsuki Sho, Kikuka Sho and the Japan Cup.
-He performed even better as a four-year-old in 1999 winning the Hanshin Daishoten, the spring and autumn editions of the Tenno Sho, and the Japan Cup.
+He performed even better as a four-year-old in 1999, winning the Hanshin Daishoten, the spring and autumn editions of the Tenno Sho, and the Japan Cup.
 In the last-named race he defeated a strong international field including the winners of the Prix de l'Arc de Triomphe and The Derby.

-He later became a successful breeding stallion siring the Japanese Horse of the Year Buena Vista.
+He later became a successful breeding stallion, siring the Japanese Horse of the Year Buena Vista.

 Background

-Special Week was a brown horse with a white blaze standing 16.1¾ hands high, bred in Japan by Hidaka Taiyo Bokujo.
-He was sired by Sunday Silence, who won the 1989 Kentucky Derby, before retiring to stud in Japan where he was champion sire on thirteen consecutive occasions.
-His other major winners included Deep Impact, Stay Gold, Heart's Cry, Zenno Rob Roy and Neo Universe.
-Special Week's dam Campaign Girl was an unraced daughter of Maruzensky and was a great-granddaughter of the leading Japanese broodmare Shiraoki, whose other descendants have included Vodka, Kodama (Satsuki Sho, Tokyo Yushun), Shin Tsubame (Satsuki Sho), Matikanefukukitaru (Kikuka Sho) and Sister Tosho (Oka Sho).
+Special Week was a brown horse with a white blaze standing 16.1¾ hands high, bred in Japan by Hidaka Taiyo Bokujo and sired by Sunday Silence.
+Special Week's dam Campaign Girl was an unraced daughter of Maruzensky and was a great-granddaughter of the leading Japanese broodmare Shiraoki.
 Campaign Girl died shortly after foaling Special Week and the colt had to be hand-fed by stable staff.

 During his racing career the colt was owned by Hiroyoshi Usuda, trained by Toshiaki Shirai and ridden in most of his races by Yutaka Take.

 Racing career

 1997: two-year-old season

-On his only appearance as a two-year-old Special Week ran in a maiden race over 1600 metres at Hanshin Racecourse on 19 November.
+On his only appearance as a two-year-old, Special Week ran in a maiden race over 1600 metres at Hanshin Racecourse on 19 November.
 He made a successful debut, beating thirteen opponents headed by Legacy Hunter.